zhangys11/tfjs-app/README.md

 > Go to http://localhost:5007

-# Guide on re-development. 二次开发说明
+# Guide on re-development or extended development

 If you want to re-develop on this repo or deploy to other framework.
 You might want to revise the following points.